nklnkl/csc226-cms-api/doc/obj/account.md

 # Account
-The structure of a user's account.
+The structure of a user account.

 ## Properties
 - id